datalad-handbook/book/docs/basics/101-125-summary.rst

   will take precedence over shared configurations in a dataset clone.

 - Other tools than Git can be configured with the :command:`git config` command as well.
-If the configuration needs to be written to a file other than a ``.git(/)config`` file, supply a path to this file with the ``-f/--file`` flag in a :command:`git config` command.
+If configurations needs to be written to a file other than a ``.git(/)config`` file, supply a path to this file with the ``-f/--file`` flag in a :command:`git config` command.